zhejilab/RibORF/RibORF.1.0/README.txt

 Example command:
 perl readDist.pl -f SRR1802146.mapping.sam -g gencode.v28.annotation.genePred.txt -o outputDir -d 28,29,30, -l 40 -r 70

-Several files will be generated in the output directory. “plot.readDist.*.pdf” shows the plot of read distribution around start and stop codons of canonical ORFs. “read.dist.sample.*.txt” shows numeric read densities around codons, indicated by read per million values (RPM) values. “sta.read.dist.*.txt” contains read number statistics, and fractions of reads in each nucleotide of codons (1st, 2nd and 3rd).
-High quality reads show clear 3-nt periodicity, with high percentage of reads in 1st nucleotide of codons (>50% is recommended).
-Low quality reads which do not show obvious 3-nt periodicity, cannot be used for further analyses.
+Several files will be generated in the output directory. “plot.readDist.*.pdf” shows the plot of read distribution around start and stop codons of canonical ORFs. “read.dist.sample.*.txt” shows numeric read densities around codons, indicated by read per million (RPM) values. “sta.read.dist.*.txt” contains read number statistics, and fractions of reads in each nucleotide of codons (1st, 2nd and 3rd).
+High quality reads show clear 3-nt periodicity, with high percentage of reads in 1st nucleotides of codons (>50% is recommended).
+Low quality reads do not show obvious 3-nt periodicity, and cannot be used for further analyses.

 6. Run “offsetCorrect.pl” and correct read locations based on offset distances between 5’ ends and ribosomal A-sites.
-The offset distances can be inferred from the plots from the step 5.
+The offset distances can be inferred from the plots from step 5.
 Based on the read distribution around start and stop codon of canonical ORFs, users can manually check the offset distances between 5’ ends of the reads and ribosomal A-site.
-I suggest users manually check the read distribution plots and ensure the data quality.
-Put correction parameters in a file, i.g. "offset.corretion.parameters.txt", which contains 2 columns.
-The first column contains the read fragment length, and the second column shows the offset distance.
+Users can manually check the read distribution plots and ensure the data quality.
+Put correction parameters in a file, i.g. "offset.corretion.parameters.txt", with 2 columns.
+The first column shows the read fragment length, and the second column shows the offset distance.
 Ribosomal profiling experiments can have different offset correction parameters.

 Usage: perl offsetCorrect.pl -r readFile -p offsetParameterFile -o readCorrectedFile -r readFile: read mapping file before offset correction in SAM format;